Modern work

 Key disadvantages:

-• If you want to find inactive teams, you need to detect the active ones first and then deduct them from all your teams.
+• If you want to find inactive Microsoft teams, you need to detect the active ones first and then deduct them from all your teams.

 • You can manage only one group or team at a time, which can be pretty tedious if you have a large tenant.

-Managing inactive teams with Syskit Point
+Managing inactive Microsoft teams with Syskit Point

-Syskit Point automates the detection of inactive teams, groups, and sites.
+Syskit Point automates the detection of inactive Microsoft teams, groups, and sites.
 It calculates inactivity using a couple of factors for each type of resource.
 That being said, Point doesn’t mark a resource inactive if it doesn’t meet all the criteria.

 For example, Microsoft Teams inactivity is based on these three factors: messaging in a team chat, file activity in a team-related SharePoint site, and Outlook conversations.

-Office 365 Groups are considered inactive only if there’s no activity in a related SharePoint site or Exchange Online conversations.
+Microsoft 365 Groups are considered inactive only if there’s no activity in a related SharePoint site or Exchange Online conversations.

 Once Point detects inactive resources, it sends owners an email notification requiring their action.
 They will get to choose to keep, delete, or archive their content.